-By default, the Scheduler works with exact time point for both the event start and end.
+By default, the JavaScript Scheduler component works with exact time points for both the event start and end.
 A one-day event looks like this:

 The same logic is used for time range selecting.